HustSecurityLab/SR-DSSE/README.md

 # SR-DSSE
 Source code of the paper entitled "Dynamic Searchable Symmetric Encryption with Strong  Security and Robustness"

+For IM-DSSE, we directly use the source code provided by [Thang Hoang et. al.](https://github.com/thanghoang/IM-DSSE)

 ## Pre-Requests

 To compile and run this code, cmake, [GMP](https://gmplib.org/) library, [OpenSSL](https://www.openssl.org/) library, and [TFHE](https://tfhe.github.io/tfhe/) are needed.